Sigiriya

-According to the ancient Sri Lankan chronicle the Cūḷavaṃsa, this area was a large forest, then after storms and landslides it became a hill and was selected by King Kashyapa (AD 477–495) for his new capital.
+According to the ancient Sri Lankan chronicle the Cūḷavaṃsa, this area was a large forest, then after storms and landslides it became a hill and was selected by King Kashyapa (CE 477–495) for his new capital.
 He built his palace on top of this rock and decorated its sides with colourful frescoes.
 On a small plateau about halfway up the side of this rock he built a gateway in the form of an enormous lion.
-The name of this place is derived from this structure; Sīnhāgiri, the Lion Rock (an etymology similar to Sinhapura, the Sanskrit name of Singapore, the Lion City).
+The name of this place is derived from this structure; Sinhagiri, the Lion Rock.

 The capital and the royal palace were abandoned after the king's death.
 It was used as a Buddhist monastery until the 14th century.
 Sigiriya today is a UNESCO listed World Heritage Site.
 It is one of the best preserved examples of ancient urban planning.